mantidproject/mantid/docs/source/release/v3.10.0/muon.rst

 Algorithms
 ----------

--  :ref:`EstimateAsymmetryFromCounts <algm-EstimateAsymmetryFromCounts>`: new algorithm to estimate the asymmetry.
+-  :ref:`EstimateMuonAsymmetryFromCounts <algm-EstimateMuonAsymmetryFromCounts>`: new algorithm to estimate the asymmetry.
--  :ref:`CalculateAsymmetry <algm-CalculateAsymmetry>`: new algorithm to calculate the asymmetry by using a fitting function.
+-  :ref:`CalculateMuonAsymmetry <algm-CalculateMuonAsymmetry>`: new algorithm to calculate the asymmetry by using a fitting function.
 Fit Functions
 -------------